The excitement to visit Goa gets doubled, especially when you are going to Goa for the first time.

-I know you have eaten Samosa and Pav, but have you tried them together?
+I know you have eaten Samosa and Pav before, but have you tried the combination?

-Most Goa local restaurants don’t have menus.
-Yes.
-You read it right the restaurants don’t have a menu.
-They will give two choices either Veg thalli or Fish thalli.
+Most small Goa local restaurants do not have menus.
+You read it right: the restaurants do not have a menu.
+However, they will give either Veg thalli or Fish thalli.

-Being a first-timer in Goa, I would advise you to try both Veg and Fish thali to feel the Goan culture.
+After being a first-timer in Goa, I advise you to try Veg and Fish thali.

 8. Low-cost local Restaurants

 Ans.
-Local restaurants in Goa are mostly run by households’ people only, you can easily pinpoint by the small infrastructure from outside.
-The food will be going to be tasty; you would feel like to visit every day to eat the delicious Goan fish curry.
+You can pinpoint while on the road from the outside.
+The food will be tasty; you will feel like visiting every day to eat the delicious Goan fish curry.